 Chicken Satay Menu- What else to serve with a Thai Chicken Satay recipe.

 I have a whole Chicken Satay Menu.
-This menu is always a crowd pleas.
+This menu is always a crowd-pleaser.
 Plus it passes my leftover test — it is just as delicious cold, right out of the fridge!

 My Asian Cucumber Salad is the perfect side dish for Chicken Satay.
 It’s crunchy, sweet and just a little bit spicy.